chris-martin/grouch/README.md

 Grouch keeps cached data in "~/.config/grouch/cache/".

-Work in progress: Presently, this cache is never invalidated, so you'll have to clear it manually to scrape new information.

-If you run ui.py with the --offline flag, it will use the cache exclusively, and not attempt to use the network for anything.
+The cache is time-invalidated and is designed to provide reasonably current information while avoiding excessive server utilization.

+You can set the --refresh flag to ignore the cache timer and force server reloads.
+The --offline flag has the opposite effect, utilizing the cache exclusively without touching the network at all.

 Logging
 -------